 - Every child begins every lunch or break time (or lesson time see above) on a 'green card'.
-A first offence (for example not being respectful to a member of staff on duty during lunch time) leads to the child being given a verbal warning, if the behaviour continues the pupil will receive another verbal warning. - On the second verbal warning, there will be a clear indication that if they continue to exhibit such behaviour they will move onto a yellow card. - If a child is outside during playtime and they receive a yellow card, they will be asked to have 'timeout' for 5 minutes (Reception and KS1) or 5 10 minutes minutes (KS2). - The adult who has given the yellow card to a pupil is responsible for writing it on the class log sheet and informing the class teacher. - While on timeout, if the child continues to exhibit unacceptable behaviour, they will be given a red card.
-They will be given a reflection sheet and sit in the hall (outside the staffroom) to complete the sheet.
-This will be for the remainder of the break/lunch time. - Adults who give a red card will record in the class log.
+A first offence (for example not being respectful to a member of staff on duty during lunch time) leads to the child being given a verbal warning, if the behaviour continues the pupil will receive another verbal warning. - On the second verbal warning, there will be a clear indication that if they continue to exhibit such behaviour they will move onto a yellow card. - If a child is outside during playtime and they receive a yellow card, they will be asked to have 'timeout' for 5 minutes (Reception and KS1) or 5 10 minutes (KS2). - The adult who has given the yellow card to a pupil is responsible for writing it on the class log sheet, informing the class teacher and recording onto CURA. - While on timeout, if the child continues to exhibit unacceptable behaviour, they will be given a red card.
+They will be given a reflection sheet and sit in a suitable area (e.g school office/outside the staffroom) to complete the sheet.
+This will be for the remainder of the break/lunch time.

+- Adults who give a red card will record in the class log and on CURA.
 They will inform the class teacher.
-Adults given red card/or class teacher to inform parents - Some incidents, such as violence, could lead to a child moving straight to a red card (see appendix 1).
+Adults given red card/or class teacher to inform parents. - Some incidents, such as violence, could lead to a child moving straight to a red card (see appendix 1).